Do you feel like you’re constantly on the verge of success, but somehow it always manages to slip from within your reach?

 Do the things within your power that will bring you closer to your goals, but don’t forget to have some fun along the way.

-I hope that this article has given you a few ideas on how to think about success, and what you can do to improve your odds of grasping it in the end.
+I hope that this article has given you a few ideas on how to think about being successful, and what you can do to improve your odds of grasping it in the end.